13. Sweetness And Light . . .

 “Here’s what I think – those rats were drugged.
 You too, by eating them.
 Will you be Death To All Cats come morning, our short collaboration an odd dream?”
 From a recline, he’s suddenly on his feet.
 “Crap!” he cries.
 “I’ve come unhitched myself.
 The pillowcase!
 Back in a sec.”

 - There is one spot in the fence where the bars are just wide enough for the girl to slip through.
-It was easy to do once, but she’s grown some.
+It was easy to do at one time, but she’s grown some.
 Now it’s a painful squeeze, to be avoided, if possible.